I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_config_rom.md

 ## Members

+`CR_Info`

+Specifies the first 4 bytes of the configuration ROM.

+`CR_Signiture`

+Specifies a signature that will be the same for all 1394 devices.

 `CR_BusInfoBlockCaps`

 Specifies the bus capabilities of the device.

-`CR_Info`

-Specifies the first 4 bytes of the configuration ROM.

 `CR_Node_UniqueID`